prof-rossetti/gwu-badm-2301-201509/README.md

 The Learning Community operates for the following purposes:

- 1. To acquire and expand subject matter knowledge.
+ 1. To acquire and expand subject matter knowledge
- * To acquire and hone technology skills.
+ * To acquire and hone technology skills
- * To improve communication and presentation skills.
+ * To improve communication and presentation skills
- * To improve writing skills.
+ * To improve writing skills
+ * To improve technology skills
- * To improve the ability to work in teams.
+ * To improve the ability to work in teams
- * To acquire and maintain a relevant understanding of contemporary industry practices and challenges.
+ * To acquire and maintain a relevant understanding of contemporary industry practices and challenges
- * To leverage technology as an outlet for creativity.
+ * To leverage technology as an outlet for creativity

 Class assignments are designed to reflect and measure performance against these stated learning objectives.